 South Dakota Private Investigator License

-To work as a private investigator, you don’t need a private investigator’s license in South Dakota.
+You don’t need a private investigator’s license in South Dakota to work as a private investigator.
 It is one of a handful of states that don’t require private investigators to be licensed.
 However, you must obtain a sales tax license through the Department of Revenue.

 How to Get a Sales Tax License / Permit

-In South Dakota, any retailer that is engaged in selling, renting, or leasing tangible personal property or products delivered electronically or selling services is required to have a tax permit.
-These requirements apply whether your business is a sole proprietorship, partnership, corporation, or any other organizational type including non-profits.
-This means that you’ll need a sales tax license to operate as a private investigator in the state.
+In South Dakota, any retailer engaged in selling, renting, or leasing tangible personal property or products delivered electronically or selling services must have a tax permit.
+These requirements apply whether your business is a sole proprietorship, partnership, corporation, or any other organization, including non-profits.
+This means you’ll need a sales tax license to operate as a private investigator in the state.
 Even though a South Dakota Private Investigator License isn’t required, you will be penalized if you don’t get a sales tax license.
 So be sure to get one.

-How to Apply for a Sales Tax License: You can submit an application online.
-Or, you can visit one of the offices in person, or call 1-800-829-9188.
+How to Apply for a Sales Tax License: You can submit an application online, visit one of the offices in person, or call 1-800-829-9188.
 There aren’t any fees to get the license.
-You’ll get a license card in the mail once your application is approved.
+Once your application is approved, you’ll receive a license card in the mail.

 Department of Revenue Contact Information